sunyll/noble-voting-dapp/README.md

 ![Missing Blockscout ingresses](./images/code_blockscout_error.png)

 - **Problem:**
 The `blockscout-blockscout-84554fb4dd-5cklw` pod remained in a `Pending` state.
-Additionally, `kubectl get ingress` did not list the expected `blockscout-backend-ingress` or `blockscout-frontend-ingress`.
+Additionally, `kubectl get ingress` did not list the expected `blockscout-backend-ingress`.
 - **Solution:** This issue was left unresolved as it did not block further progress.
 Running `scrollsdk test ingress` confirmed Blockscout was unreachable, but the setup could still continue.

 ---